kunal-patel07/NetflixClone/README.md

  - unsubscribe to the onAuth state change callback
  - registered tmdb api and api call and get access token
  = call api of now playing movies
+ - created custom hook for nowPlaying movie
+ - updated store with moviedata
+ - create movie slice
+ - planning for main container and secondary container
+ - fetch data for trailer video
+ - embedded the yt video and make it auto play and mute
+ - added tailwind to maincontainer to make it looks like netflix